hanjuTsai/BasketballReferenceCrawler/README.md

 4. `Whether the player is American`

-##### FinalVersion.xlsx
+##### FinalVersion.xlsx
-The info mentioned above gathered for each season each player
+The info mentioned above gathered for each season each player